microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 This wiki page explains the impact of the new multi-root-workspace feature on extensions.
 You will learn the concepts, new APIs and understand if and how to make your extension ready for multi-root-workspace support.

 A multi-root workspace is a new way how to work with VS Code.
-At its core it allows to open multiple folders in the same instance.
-All pieces of user interface adapt to the number of folders opened, e.g. the file explorer will show all folders in a single tree and the full text search will search across all folders.
+At its core it allows to open multiple folders in the same instance from any location that is accessible on disk.
+All parts of the VS Code user interface adapt to the number of folders opened, e.g. the file explorer will show all folders in a single tree and the full text search will search across all folders.
+It is in the best interest for the users that extensions also adapt to supporting multiple folders.

 ![explorer](https://user-images.githubusercontent.com/900690/30064942-9dc2e608-9253-11e7-9f01-5b18f3e90065.png)